devnexusprime/vimeo-private-video-downloader/README.md

 ## Windows Guide

 To use this tool download FFmpeg from [https://www.gyan.dev/ffmpeg/builds/](https://www.gyan.dev/ffmpeg/builds/ffmpeg-git-essentials.7z).
 After downloading, extract the archive, open the extracted folder and go to the /bin/ directory.
-Copy ffmpeg.exe, ffprobe.exe but also ffplay.exe into your Python script folder then run the Python script.
+Copy ffmpeg.exe, ffprobe.exe into your Python script folder then run the Python script.

 ## Linux Guide